First Aid: Exhaust Burn – Identify Severity & Treat Accordingly

 - Submerge the affected area in cool water for 10-15 minutes.

-- Cover the area with a sterile gauze pad, or the Ace bandage for your trail pack.
+- Cover the area with a sterile gauze pad, or the Ace bandage from your trail pack.
 Gauze keeps air off of the burn and helps reduce pain.
 Make sure the pad fits loose over the area.
 Adding too much pressure can potentially cause further damage to the skin.

 Serious Second-Degree First Aid